Instagram says no plans to put user photos in ads

 Instagram, which is free to use, triggered an uproar this week when it revised its terms of service in order to begin carrying advertising.

-Facebook bought the fast-growing photo service - now with 100 million users - earlier this year in a cash-and-stock deal valued initially at $1 billion.
-The transaction closed in September at $715 million, reflecting a decline in the value of Facebook shares.
+Facebook bought the fast-growing photo service - now with 100 million users - earlier this year in a cash-and-stock deal valued initially at $1 billion (615 million pounds).
+The transaction closed in September at $715 million (439 million pounds), reflecting a decline in the value of Facebook shares.

 (Reporting By Gerry Shih; Editing by Tim Dobbyn)